gratefulgabe5000/MarinSoftware-Module-Agentic-Campaign-Managers/1. Marin Adtech/2. Agentic Campaign Manager/2. Artifacts/2. Integrated MVP/TASKLIST-Zilkr-Dispatcher-Integration.md

 **Status**: ✅ All tests passing (28 comprehensive CRUD tests)

 - [x] Test `createCampaign()` with valid data:
-  - Verify campaign is created in Marin system ✅
+  - Verify campaign is created in Zilkr system ✅
   - Verify response includes campaign ID ✅
   - Verify budget is NOT converted to micros ✅
   - Verify status is ENABLED ✅